nilearn/nilearn/doc/dataset_manipulation.rst

 Inverse transform: unmasking data
 ----------------------------------

-Once that your computation is finished, you want to unmask your data to be able to visualize it.
+Once your computation is finished, you want to unmask your data to be able to visualize it.
 This step is present in almost all the examples provided in Nisl.